 The Company generally provides its customers with a one-year warranty regarding the manufactured quality and functionality of its products.
 For some limited products, the warranty period has been extended.
 The Company establishes warranty reserves based on its product history, current information on repair costs and annual sales levels.
 Changes in the carrying amount of accrued product warranty costs are as follows (in thousands):

 Year Ended April 30,

 2008 2007

-Balance at beginning of year \$ 350 \$ 350
+\$350 \$350

-Warranty costs incurred (354) (596)
+(354) (596)

-Product warranty accrual 399 596
+399 596

-Balance at end of year \$ 395 \$ 350
+\$395 \$350

+2008 \$350 (354) 399

 15. Segment Information

 The Company operates under three reportable segments: